 - Provide a prominent link to the template program on the home page.

-High-Throughput Data Analysis.
-This section includes papers describing stand-alone (non-web server) programs that analyze very high volume experimental data (typically in excess of 500 Mb), such as that produced by the new sequencing technologies.
+Stand-Alone Programs for High-Throughput Data Analysis.
+This section includes papers describing stand-alone (non-web server) programs that analyze very high volume experimental data (typically in excess of 500 Mb), such as that produced by high-throughput technologies.
 To be considered, a program must:

 - Operate through a well-designed graphical user interface, similar to that of a web browser, which can be used to access the local data, select the parameters, run the program, and store and view the results.
 The program MUST add value to a simple command line execution of the underlying software.